Call Mon-Sun:

 Cymbalta was designed to be taken orally once or twice a day, as prescribed by a medical professional.
 The ultimate dosage amount is based on age, medical condition, and how a person has responded to previous doses.
 Cymbalta is often touted as a long-term solution for managing major depression or anxiety symptoms.

 When used as directed, Cymbalta is considered safe for long-term use by the FDA, in that its benefits supposedly outweigh the negative effects it causes.
 However, it is important to note that research regarding Cymbalta’s long-term effects is ongoing.
-In fact, Cymbalta use comes with a long list of potential adverse effects that may become more severe over a period of time.
+In fact, Cymbalta use comes with a long list of potential side effects that may become more severe over a period of time.

 In addition, the medication requires strict attention to proper use, as missing a dose or improperly timing a dose could trigger withdrawal symptoms.
 Worse, stopping the use of this medication without proper guidance can be intolerable, often ending in a failed attempt, and resuming the medication.

-Common Adverse Effects of Cymbalta
+Common Side Effects of Cymbalta

-Common adverse effects include:
+Common Cymbalta side effects can include:

 • Dry mouth